Damn Good Guides

 Why should I book a nearshore fishing charter in North Carolina with Captain Experiences?

-Our Damn Good Guides currently offer 56 nearshore trips in North Carolina, and the most popular trips in the area are Bottomfishing/Trolling Combo guided by Jason, Fish on the Historic JAWS Boat guided by Joseph, and Bluefin on the Surf guided by Justin.
+Our Damn Good Guides currently offer 55 nearshore trips in North Carolina, and the most popular trips in the area are Fish on the Historic JAWS Boat guided by Joseph, Bluefin on the Surf guided by Justin, and Wrightsville Beach Kid's Trip guided by Jason.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.